bertiniteam/b2/python/docs/source/tutorials/manual_endgame_usage.rst

 Form a start system and homotopy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we make the total degree start system for `gw`, and couple it using the gamma trick \cite{} and a path variable.
+Next, we make the total degree start system for `gw`, and couple it using the gamma trick :cite:`morgan1987homotopy` and a path variable.

 ::